 What are some ways you’re helping new Orvis customers discover and learn about your products online?

 Lauren Hatch: In the past year, we’ve done a bunch of testing to ensure our navigation structure makes it easy to get around the site.
 On top of that, we’ve worked within product recommendations to enhance our algorithms to allow that natural product exploration to happen so that you don’t always have to be clicking into every single product, but that your suggestions are matched back to the way you’ve previously shopped with us.
 We’ve been really looking for ways for it to be intuitive for customers to get to products.
 If it’s hard for customers to find and get to our products, then we’ve already failed.

 Dan Corby: I think the key is optimizing the journey.
 Email is one of our stronger channels and it’s a great opportunity for us to introduce product stories to users, especially if you know they aren’t going to browse and bump into it organically in a store.
 Oftentimes an email is a customer’s first exposure to a particular product and allows us to tell them a story that we usually depend on our in-store associates to tell.

 I can’t stress enough how important it is to create a general email sign up that stands out to a new user.
 Every company is going to give them a 10 or 20% off coupon, but what you follow up with will help your brand stand out.
 We have a five email series that starts with the discount and then launches right into brand story-telling.
 We don’t push products right off the bat, we try to get new users to understand who we are, relate to us as a brand, and inspire them to keep coming back.

-This interview is an excerpt from Contentsquare’s ongoing Fall Semester webinar series.
-In addition to Orvis, we’ll be sitting down with digital experts from other leading brands like e.l.f.
+This interview is an excerpt from Contentsquare’s Fall Semester webinar series.
+In addition to Orvis, we sat down with digital experts from other leading brands like e.l.f.
 Cosmetics, VF Corporation, and more.